 In this week’s readers’ Q&A session, Amrita Sen, oil analyst at Barclays Capital, answers your questions.

 Over the past week, the oil price appears to have moved in sync with events in Libya.
-When Gaddafi looked close to quashing the revolution, prices dropped with the expectation that Libyan oil would start flowing again.
+When Gaddafi looked close to extinguishing the revolution, prices dropped with the expectation that Libyan oil would start flowing again.
 Every time the rebels have been given a boost, oil prices have gone back up.
 Read more

-A note has come through from Moody’s about oil companies operating in the Middle East, which makes some interesting points.
+A note has come through from Moody’s about oil companies operating in the Middle East, which makes a couple of interesting points.
+Read more